 With over 2,000 acres of untouched land, the reserve has long stretches of beachfront, and an amazing lagoon which is home to migrating birds.
 Visitors come from all over the globe to witness the California coast as it was before development.

-La Jolla is located one hour 45 minutes from Los Angeles, and two hours 15 minutes from the San Fernando Valley.
+La Jolla is located two hours from Los Angeles.
 Traditional hotel and motel lodging are available in the city if you choose to make it a weekend trip or family vacation.